mkdoc/mktask/README.md

 Runner.prototype.each([names], cb)
 ```

-Execute a list of tasks to by string identifiers, when `names` is
+Execute a list of tasks.

-not given all tasks are executed.
+When `names` is not given and no main task exists all tasks are executed;
+if a main task exists it is executed.

-* `names` Array list of task names.
+* `names` Array list of task identifiers or task functions.
 * `cb` Function callback function.

 ## License